2020 Grammy Nominee for Best Latin Jazz Album!

 During the pandemic, John began an artistic collaboration with French jazz singer extraordinaire Camille Bertault.
 They recorded and released two singles: “Look At What A Mess You Made Of Me” in which Camille teamed up with bassist Christian McBride, and “Boulevard” with lyrics by Camille recorded with organist Larry Gouldings and Billy Martin on drums.

-Also in 2022, a renewed musical collaboration between John and jazz singer/lyricist Magos Herrera began with the release of their song “That Was Then,” featuring harpist Kristi Shade, cellist Hamilton Berry, and Julien Labro on Bandoneon, “¡Por Ennio!” with PUBLIQuartet, and "Bastille Day" featuring the extraordinary pianist Dan Tepfer, Hamilton Berry, and percussionist Rogerio Boccato.
+2022 saw the release of three original instrumental Brazilian jazz compositions recorded in São Paulo Brazil by native masters Mestrinho on accordion, Michael Pipoquinho on bass, Cainã Cavalcante on guitars, Celso de Almeida on drums, and Leo Rodrigues on percussion.
+Also in 2022, a renewed musical collaboration between John and jazz singer/lyricist Magos Herrera began with the release of their song “That Was Then,” featuring harpist Kristi Shade, cellist Hamilton Berry, and Julien Labro on Bandoneon, “¡Por Ennio!” with PUBLIQuartet, and “Bastille Day” featuring the extraordinary pianist Dan Tepfer, Hamilton Berry, and percussionist Rogerio Boccato.

-In 2023, John began a collaboration with the phenomenal young vocalist Bruna Black from Sáo Paulo Brazil.
-They recorded an album at The Power Station at Berklee in New York City in August and released the first single, "Chão De Nuvem" in September.
-The full album will be released in the Spring of 2024 featuring Bruna on vocals, and a familiar supporting cast: Vitor Gonçalves on keyboards and accordion, John Pattucci on bass, Daduka De Fonseca on drums, Roggerio Boccato on Percussion, and Chico Pinheiro on guitar.
+In 2023, John collaborated with the phenomenal vocalist Bruna Black from Sáo Paulo Brazil.
+They recorded an album of original songs at The Power Station at Berklee in New York City and released two singles.
+The album features Bruna on vocals, and a familiar supporting cast: Vitor Gonçalves on keyboards and accordion, John Patitucci on bass, Duduka De Fonseca on drums, Rogerio Boccato on Percussion, and Chico Pinheiro on guitar.
+The album is called “Vã Revelação” and it was released on May 14, 2024.